mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_DataReduction.rst

   If selected will create a resolution file when the tab is run.

 Smooth RES
-  If selected the WienerSmooth algorithm will be applied to the output of the resolution algorithm.
+  If selected the :ref:`WienerSmooth <algm-WienerSmooth>` algorithm will be applied to the output of the resolution algorithm.

 Scale RES
   Optionally apply a scale by a given factor to the resolution output.